ppy/osu-wiki/wiki/Tournaments/ANZT/2020_Winter/en.md

 - If a problem occurs where rules are not clear, questions can be directed to staff members.
 The staff has final say regarding these situations.
 - Staff members are not allowed to sign up.
 The only exceptions are streamers & commentators.
 - Reschedules must be agreed on by both players, and proof must be provided.
-- All reschedules must be done at least 2 hours before the scheduled match time.
+- All reschedules must be done at least 30 minutes before the scheduled match time.
 - All matches and reschedules will/must be scheduled for Friday, Saturday or Sunday.

+### Qualifiers:

+- A number of scheduled lobbies will be announced.
+Players may sign up to a lobby of their choice.
+- Players who can not make a scheduled lobby can request another lobby be hosted at a different time.
+- Players who fail to play the qualifiers by the Tuesday of that week will be disqualified.
+- Referees will create the lobby and invite players 10 minutes before the designated match time.
+- Each lobby will play through the qualifiers mappool once and record your score for each map.
+- Qualifiers will be played with No Fail on.

 ### Match rules